 You can leave a piece of property, securities, cash, or even a percentage of your estate.
 Your estate will receive a charitable tax receipt that can lower or even eliminate estate taxes.

 Be sure to inform us of your bequest and your wishes.
-It will give us the opportunity to thank you and to discuss what you hope your gift will help to accomplish.
-Of course, we will respect your privacy and confidentiality.
+It will give us the opportunity to thank you as a Global Visionary, and to discuss what you hope your gift will help to accomplish.

 Every gift in every will makes a difference.

-Rowena Griffiths, CSA, head of planned giving will be delighted to work with you and your advisors to arrange a gift that best suits your objectives.
-You can reach her at 613-237-5236 extension 2209 or via email at Rowena.Griffiths@oxfam.org
+Rowena Griffiths, CSA, Head of Planned Giving will be delighted to work with you and your advisors to arrange a gift that best suits your objectives.
+You can reach Rowena at:

 A charitable bequest results in a tax receipt which can be used to offset taxes owing on up to 100% of your taxable income on the final tax return.
 If the full tax credit can not be used in the final tax return, it can be used to offset 100% of taxable income in the year prior.